 WHERE CAN I LEARN MORE ABOUT DESIGN AND CAREER OPPORTUNITIES IN THE FIELD?

-A great way to learn about design is to look over the faculty news/bios and portfolios on the School of Design website, view student work on the Year End Show website, and check out the UIC Innovation Center website.
-The SChool of Design website also lists all upcoming events (lectures, exhibits, workshops) hosted by/at the School of Design.
+A great way to learn about design is to look over the faculty news/bios and portfolios on the School of Design website, view student work on the Year End Show website, or check out the UIC Innovation Center website.
+The School of Design website also lists all upcoming events (lectures, exhibits, workshops) hosted by/at the School of Design.
 Nearly all of these are free and open to the public.
-The School of Design’s Instagram account is also a great place to learn more about our design community.
+The School of Design’s Instagram account is also a great place to learn more about our design community and what our faculty, current students, and alumni are working on.

 WHAT IS THE JOB PLACEMENT RATE FOR SCHOOL OF DESIGN GRADUATES?